wzhstat/Reaction-Condition-Selector/README.md

 * ```target```: A list of the models you want to train.
 * ```n1```: The size of the first hidden layer.
 * ```n2```: The size of the second hidden layer.
+* ```condition filter```: This parameter controls whether to add a result filter, which first counts the condition used by all templates, outputs a template condition library, and filters out the output that is not included in the library.
 * ```Hierarchical prediction```: This variable initiates a hierarchical model training, in which the first trained model variable is added to the next model input.
 In the example of config, the catalyst information is converted into a 512-dimensional fingerprint input when training the solv model and the catalyst information and solvent information input when training the reag0 model.